Ryan Howard: Personal life

 Howard has a fraternal twin brother named Corey, as well as an older brother and a sister.
 He says he is the smallest of the Howard sons.
 His favorite baseball team growing up was the St. Louis Cardinals.
-Howard has a son named Darian Alexander, who was born on January 26, 2001.
+Howard has a son who was born on January 26, 2001.

 Howard graduated from Lafayette High School (Wildwood, St. Louis County, Mo.) in 1998, where he played trombone.
 While attending Missouri State University he became a member of the Phi Beta Sigma fraternity and his line name was "Blue Hurt".

 Howard is a representative for a number of products including Under Armour and the Subway restaurant chain.
 He also appeared on the cover of MLB 08: The Show.

 Howard appeared alongside teammate Chase Utley as himself on the 2010 episode of It's Always Sunny in Philadelphia "The Gang Gets Stranded in the Woods".
 He also appeared as himself during the 7th season of Entourage in the episode "Lose Yourself" and appeared in the final season of The Office, which is set in Scranton and was created during his time in Triple-A there.
 Howard is the acknowledged namesake of one of the show's characters, who in one episode claimed to be "Ryan Howard, the baseball player" in an attempt to gain entry into a New York nightclub.

 Howard married former Philadelphia Eagles cheerleader Krystle Campbell in Maui on December 1, 2012.
 They are Catholic.

 A longstanding lawsuit between Howard and his family over finances was settled in November 2014.

 On January 5, 2016, it was announced Howard had filed a lawsuit suing Al Jazeera for defamation following the publication's release of the documentary episode "The Dark Side: Secrets of the Sports Dopers", which linked Howard and Washington Nationals infielder Ryan Zimmerman, among others, to a clinic that allegedly distributed steroids and HGH.
 Zimmerman also filed suit against Al Jazeera for defamation.

 In May 2017, Howard announced his new role as Partner at SeventySix Capital, a Philadelphia-based venture capital firm led by Wayne Kimmel and Jon Powell.

 Howard has written six children's books with co-authors Erwin Madrid and his wife, Krystle Howard, published by Scholastic.

 The sale of Howard's palatial beachfront mansion in Belleair Shore, Florida, for $16.5 million was announced on January 30, 2019.

 In February 2019, Howard joined ESPN as an analyst for Baseball Tonight.

 On April 6, 2019, Howard announced he and his wife were expecting a baby girl.

-On March 24, 2023, President Joe Biden appointed Howard to be a member of the President’s Council on Sports, Fitness & Nutrition.
+On March 24, 2023, President Joe Biden appointed Howard to be a member of the President's Council on Sports, Fitness, and Nutrition.